sizovs/sizovs.github.io/_posts/2019-01-13-job-promotion-is-a-trap.md

 > Seniority is the number of job opportunities you have, not your current job title.

 Stop living in a bubble. **Don't be afraid to attend job interviews.** Job interviews have nothing to do with job seeking.
-Job interview helps us grow professionally.
+Job interviews help us grow professionally.

 <figure>
 <img src="/images/truman_free.jpg">